nii236/nii236/README.md

 I'm looking to contribute to cutting edge software projects with cool problems to solve.
 I look forward to collaborating with a remote-first, technical and engaging team.

-You can find out more about me on my [personal website](https://jtmn.dev).
+You can find out more on my [personal website](https://jtmn.dev), or contact me directly at john@jtmn.dev.

 ## 🏆 My Achievements